HugoRoss/Hafner.Compatibility.Attributes/README.md

-# Hafner.Compatibility.Attributes
+# Hafner.Compatibility.CodeAnalysisAttributes
-Defines .NET framework attributes for older frameworks where they have not yet been available.
-This enables to use a lot of compile features that otherwise are not available for the specific framework.
+Defines the System.Diagnostics.CodeAnalysis attributes in frameworks that do not support them yet.